Pepe (footballer, born 1935): Early life

 At the age of seven, in 1942, Pepe moved with his family to the neighboring city of São Vicente.
 With his brother, Mário, he started playing football with the teams in the neighborhood where he lived, Comercial FC and Mota Lima.
 And it was during this period that his left foot started to stand out.

 At the age of 16 Pepe was playing for São Vicente AC when Cobrinha, the team's goalkeeper, who also defended Santos' kids, invited him to perform a test at Alvinegro.
 On 4 May 1951 Pepe stepped on the lawn of Vila Belmiro for the first time, and was approved by coach Salu.

 Between the years of 1952 and 1953 Pepe was already under the command of coach Lula, and in 1954, at the age of 19, he had his first chance on the main team.
 In the junior squad, he varied his position between the left midfielder and the left wing, but in the pros he decided for the left wing and took over the position for many years until the end of his career.

 Club career

-He debuted on 23 May, in a match against Fluminense, in Pacaembu, for the Rio-São Paulo Tournament.
+Pepe debuted on 23 May, in a match against Fluminense, in Pacaembu, for the Rio-São Paulo Tournament.
 The Santos team lost 2-1, and Pepe entered the second half in the place of Boca, who had already taken the place of Del Vecchio.